 Rural Iowans said their caucuses went smoothly — until they used the reporting app

 Democratic caucusgoers gather at Davis County High School on Feb.
-3. (Photo submitted by: Cheryll Jones, Davis County Democratic chair)
+3, 2020.
+(Photo courtesy of Cheryll Jones, Davis County Democratic chair)

 A caucus leader in Clayton County stood outside in the wind, trying to get cell service to send in her precinct results.